migramirez2/Harmony-ONE/progress/konstantin-potapov.md

 **2024 Q2 Review**

 Soph and I identified the root cause and implemented a solution for the undeletions issue; I investigated the crosslinks bug and implemented a fix for crosslink processing.
 I developed a new consensus message for broadcasting vote power across the network.
-I implemented unpredictable leader switch using the VRF function.
-I implemented a PoC for the HotStuff chained protocol, available [here](https://github.com/Frozen/gohotstuffimpl), it shows differences between Harmony's implementation and HotStuff's approach.
+I implemented unpredictable leader switch using the verifiable random function.
+I implemented a prototype for the HotStuff chained protocol, available [here](https://github.com/Frozen/gohotstuffimpl), hotstuff contains block proposing on each signing from validator side, but this approach is only partially appliable for us, because it implies rollback in worst case, but harmony not.

 ---